 “Given the mismatch between what younger generations expect and what our existing institutions are selling, we should expect that the young will create new institutions rather than abandon their dreams.
 They will define new pillars of a thriving community.”

 – Lucy Bernholz, Blueprint 2013 from Grantcraft

-Through interviewing over thirty activists, examining their organizing styles and contrasting them with established organizing models, Barnhill has much to say about the need to embrace these new social justice leadership models and incorporate them into the “fabric of social justice organizing” so that three generations of justice workers can TOGETHER live out the African proverb:
+Barnhill has much to say about the need to embrace different practices as social justice practitioners if we want to do the work in a more healthy way and if we want to draw new social justice leaders to the field and incorporate them into the “fabric of social justice organizing” so that three generations of justice workers can TOGETHER live out the African proverb: